unsyned/zmk-config/README.md

     - I started thinking about backspace on base layer after a meetup, and tried it.
 This made more sense, as I would be backspacing more than hitting esc.
 The very same weekend I added key overrides to move delete off of my pinky.
 The thought process is that delete is kind of a modified backspace, and tab is also a sort of modified space, hence shift + space/backspace.
     - Unfortunately, my timing on releasing shift after letters like "I" leaves something to be desired.
 I will have to work on this or come up with an alternative.
     - Additionally, (not quite sure which version this happened in) I removed the parentheses from their spots on the symbol row that comes from numbers for "symmetry" with the other brackets/braces.
 I have some duplicated symbols while I nail down the best spots for things, and I may move the :; in favor of ~` on sym row (they're on base row so this isn't as important of a refinement).
+6. While looking for an example of an svg style config for keymap-drawer, urob's kle map helped me realize that I could condense some of my duplicate and unused symbols.
+Namely, the angle brackets on the comma and period keys.
+This also means there is space on the base layer for '", and space on the home row layer for ~\` (like I had originally planned to do with ~\`).
+This should be more comfortable in the long run, as I believe that quick access to double/single quote is essential for the standard english typing flow.
+    - ' back on base layer of 5 col boards
+    - uses more overrides to get ;: back on base layer (with the help of shift)
+    - ~` off of bottom left row for symbols, which is the weakest side and row, and made for slow typing